statamic/docs/content/collections/extending-docs/data.md

 If you’re expecting a single model you’ll get the corresponding class.
 (In the example above, you'll get a `Statamic\Entries\Entry` instance).

+Once you have your objects, you may get data out of them in [a handful of ways](#methods).

 ## Manipulating Data